azampagl/kohana-compress/README.md

 - Enable the media module in Kohana's bootstrap file.
 - Properly set the Kohana::$environment variable in the bootstrap file.
+- Create a writable folder for the compressed files.

 ## Configuration

 ### Core (config/media.php)

+		'force_exec' => FALSE,

+Should we force execution (compress files) regardless of the Kohana::$environment?

 		'root' => DOCROOT,